 Elemental impurities do not provide any therapeutic benefit to the medical cannabis patient.
 Because of their high degree of toxicity, arsenic, cadmium, chromium, lead, and mercury rank among the priority metals that are of public health significance (Tchounwou P et al. 2012).
 The MMCC requires an ITL to test for heavy metal presence in medical cannabis (COMAR 10.62.15.05 and COMAR 10.62.23.04).
-Following analysis, laboratories shall include both the quantitative and qualitative results on a Certificate of Analysis accompanying the product.
-Table 4a lists the eight heavy metals required in contaminant testing and their associated concentration limits based on a 5 gram/day consumption of medical cannabis.
-Table 4b lists the four heavy metals required in contaminant testing for edible cannabis products and their associated concentration limits based on a 5 gram/day consumption.
+Table 4a lists the five heavy metals required in compliance testing and their associated action limits based on a 5 gram/day consumption for inhalation limits and a 10 gram/day consumption for oral limits.
+Table 4b lists the four heavy metals required in contaminant testing for edible cannabis products and their associated concentration limits based on a 10 gram/day consumption.
+To minimize variability that exists with testing of cannabis flower, all testing must meet the standard method performance requirements (SMPRs) listed below.